You may have heard by now to avoid screen time before bed, including TV use, but why is watching TV before bed so detrimental to our sleep?

 Just as different screen time recommendations have been given for children based on their ages, the impact of television viewing before bed can vary by age group too.

-Similar to the studies done on preschoolers, research has found a direct correlation between the length of time spent watching television and decreased sleep duration in school-aged children.
-In addition, they found that “violent scenes in animated features may also lead to impulsive aggressive behaviors among children younger than 8 years because they may be unable to distinguish between real life and fantasy.”
+Similar to the studies done on preschoolers, research has found a direct correlation9 between the length of time spent watching television and decreased sleep duration in school-aged children.
+In addition, they found a connection between animated violence and impulsive agressive behavior in kids under eight years old.
+Experts say the reason for this could be that “they may be unable to distinguish between real life and fantasy.”9

 Learn More: Beds for Teenagers

-If you’re concerned about your children watching television before bed, there are lots of great alternatives that may even improve bedtime for your little ones.
+If you’re concerned about your children watching television before bed, there are lots of great alternatives to TV.
 While you may face some opposition if your kids have become accustomed to TV time in the evening, gradually reducing the amount of time and spinning the change in a positive light may help to ease some of their dissent.

-• 8.
-Journal – Journaling can help to clear the mind and process thoughts before bed so you can sleep peacefully at night.
-Starting this practice while children are still young can help instill healthy pre-bedtime habits that will continue for many years.
+- 8. Journal – Journaling can help to clear the mind before bed.
+Starting this practice while children are still young can help instill healthy pre-bedtime habits they may continue into adulthood.

 Sleep is extremely important for learning, memory, health, emotional regulation, and so much more.
 As a parent, I’m concerned enough by the research to set some new rules about watching television before bedtime in my household.
 While we may still enjoy the occasional movie night cuddled together on the couch, our bedtime routine will look a lot more like books, bath, and bed!